matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 ## EventId template variable

+> [!IMPORTANT]
+> This proposes a stop gap solution.
+It is highly preferred to have a general batch sending solution.
+> Also see the **Alternatives** section

 It would be useful to be able to send redactions and edits as one http request.
 This would make sure that the client cannot loose connection after sending the first event.
 For instance sending a self destructing message without the redaction.